fieldbook/api-docs/reference.md

 * The keys of the object are based on the field names.
 (Again, don't name two fields the same thing, or there will be conflicts!)

+* Each record also has an `id` key with a short integer ID.
+This can be used to retrieve the record.
+(Again, don't name a field “ID”, or the actual ID will be shadowed.)

 * The values are JSON values you would expect: strings, numbers, etc.

 * All numeric types are numbers.
 A currency value like $7 is read from the API as just 7.
 A percent value like 30% is read as 0.3.

 * Dates are strings in the form YYYY-MM-DD; a day-of-year is in the form MM-DD.

-* Linked cells are arrays of objects with id and name.
+* Linked cells are arrays of objects with the short ID and name of the record.
 Other fields of the linked record are not populated right now.

 * Again, formula values are not included right now.